tiger-pillow/myblog.dev.repo/2021/content/post/August2024_2.md

 #### Half-assing your way through things

 Another thing I've learned, it's to half-ass through things that are not important, which in my case was the EPFL thesis.
-I got a 4.25 for it, and I'm very happy with it.
-I knew that was not my focus, and I managed to just fly over the fence barely touching it.
-That's all I need.
+I got a 4.25, and I'm very happy with it.
+I knew that school was not my focus, and I managed to just fly over the fence barely touching it.
+That's all I needed.

 Channeling my energy correctly.